 Without a doubt, sugar is tempting and cravings can be intense.

-Food and drink containing added sugar is everywhere, widely marketed, cheap, and easy to over consume.
-With sugar present in around 80% of the food supply, your body and taste buds may have come to expect and desire it.
+Food and drink containing added sugar is everywhere, widely marketed, cheap, and easy to over-consume.
+With sugar present in around 70% of the food supply, your body and taste buds may have come to expect and desire it.

 To reduce intake and dependence, it is important to learn how to identify where added sugar is hiding while addressing your unique relationship with sugar.

-According to The Nutrition Source by Harvard, “…cravings actually involve a complex interplay of factors: brain messages, behaviors that become habits over time, and having easy access to food.”
+According to The Nutrition Source by Harvard, “…cravings actually involve a complex interplay of factors: brain messages, behaviours that become habits over time, and having easy access to food.”

 With that in mind, here are some simple ways to kick those cravings.